umutberkbilgic/Sebit-Projects-and-Workspaces/README.md

-# Sebit-Projects-and-Workspaces
+# Sebit Projects and Workspaces

-A compilation of projects I have worked on at Sebit Information &amp; Education Technologies Inc.
+Projects and code pieces I have worked on during my summer training.
+Bunch o dependancies.